Podiatric Foot and Ankle Surgery

 Foot and Ankle Surgery

-The foot and ankle services of the Podiatry Department diagnoses and treats problems of the foot and ankle, with an emphasis on adult reconstruction and revision surgery, traumatic and post-traumatic problems, congenital and developmental disease, bunions, hammertoes, ligament fractures and other trauma of the ankle and leg and deformities, including:
+We diagnose and treat problems of the foot and ankle, with an emphasis on adult reconstruction and revision surgery, traumatic and post-traumatic problems, congenital and developmental disease, bunions, hammertoes, ligament fractures and other trauma and deformities of the ankle and leg, including:

 - Ankle fractures, arthritis, instability, deformities